atsushieno/aap-core/docs/design/GUI.md

 ## Interaction between GUI and the rest of the plugin

-### cross-process GUI
+### In-host-process UI: cross-process ready

-To support in-host-process GUI, a plugin UI must be *cross process ready*.
+To support in-host-process GUI, a plugin UI must be *cross-process ready*.

-Like LV2 UI, a *cross process ready* AAP GUI must interact with the rest of the plugin program only via the limited channels.
+Like LV2 UI, a *cross-process ready* AAP GUI must interact with the rest of the plugin program only via the limited channels.
 LV2 uses Atom sequences.
 We use MIDI2 UMP transports.
 Any complicated operations (e.g. instruction to open a file and get results from file dialog) will typically have to be implemented as System Exclusive messages or MDS (Mixed Data Set).

-A *cross process ready* GUI interoperates with the plugin via the ports that are dedicated to UI, which typically are automatically populated channels: (1) a UMP input channel, and (2) a UMP output channel.
+A *cross-process ready* GUI interoperates with the plugin via the ports that are dedicated to UI, which typically are automatically populated channels: (1) a UMP input channel, and (2) a UMP output channel.
 There could be (3) optional sidechaining audio input channels for audio rendering (which would be expensive; it would always need `memcpy()` among audio inputs -or- outputs to GUI inputs, handled by DSP).
+As long as @atsushieno understands, sharing buffer between JavaScript Uint8Array and WebView seems possible, but not doable with Wasm yet (Kotlin/Wasm has such a limitation and it is explained due to platform limitation).

+We can send and receive extension controller messages using MIDI 2.0 UMPs (AAPXS SysEx8).

 ### In-plugin-process UI: no specification